ssvassiliev/Summer_School_General/_episodes/02-architecture_of_parallel_computers.md

 ### Flynn's classification of Parallel Computers

-- Flynn’s classification scheme is based on the notion of a stream of information.
+- Flynn’s classification scheme is based on the multiplicity of information streams.
 Two types of information flow into a processor: instructions and data.
 - The instruction stream is defined as the sequence of instructions performed by the processing unit.
 - The data stream is defined as the data traffic exchanged between the memory and the processing unit.